fnmhvc5ys4-ai/My-first-mobile-repo/README.md

 # My-first-mobile-repo
-this is my furst repo created and edited on my phone.
+this is my first repo created and edited on my phone.